dataserver/openwith/README.md

 Firefox, Chrome or Edge installed in your Windows computer.

-The extensino send the url info using a websocket connection to an app runnig in your local machine (ws://localhost:9090) that then open it using one of following browsers:
+The extension send a message via websocket with url and browser info to socket server runnig in your local machine (ws://localhost:9090).
+Then pytthon open it using one of following browsers:

 - Firefox
 - Firefox - Private mode